 Our tour inside the house lasted less than an hour.
 The building is impressive and our tour guide was extremely well-informed about the history of Jefferson and Monticello.
 After our guided tour was over, we were free to walk around the grounds outside of the mansion to take some photos.

 I must say that the reason we were given for the “no photography inside Monticello” rule was pretty weak.
 The tour guide said that the mansion is currently furnished with several Jefferson family heirlooms that are on loan (belonging to other individuals and agencies).
 Due to copyright issues, photography of those “on loan” items is prohibited.
 OK, I understand that.
-But, as a visitor, I’d rather the mansion do without those “on loan” items for which photography is an issue – if that is really the only reason why photography isn’t permitted.
+But, as a visitor, I’d rather the mansion forego those “on loan” items for which photography is an issue – if that is really the only reason why photography isn’t permitted.
 Give me an 80% furnished Monticello in which I can take photos, rather than a 100% furnished Monticello in which I cannot take photos.

 When we were finished at the mansion, we decided against boarding the shuttle bus for the return ride to the visitor center.
 Instead, we walked back on a path through the woods.
 The path also led us to the Monticello graveyard on the way back to the visitor center.

 At 1 PM, right on schedule, we were back at the visitor center and ready to ride out of town.
 We headed to Lynchburg, Virginia, where we’d check into a Best Western motel in mid-afternoon and see a ballgame in the evening.
 After checking in to the motel we’d have a few hours available to visit Appomattox Court House, which is only 20 miles outside of Lynchburg.